History of cooperatives in Canada: Fishing cooperatives

 East Coast fishing cooperatives were started in the 1920s.
 These cooperatives found themselves in a difficult marketing situation and were not stable in maintaining an effective united front to their industry competitors.
 Hardly organized and despite support from Antigonish movement, in the 1970s and 1980s the cooperatives were not able to show the federal government the need to protect the fisheries they were worked in.
 This led to a rapid decline in fishing stocks and the destruction of these fisheries in the 1980s.

 West Coast fishing cooperatives began at about the same time.
 In contrast, with the help of fishing unions, they had a strong associational spirit.

 Father Jimmy Tompkins and Father Moses Coady, leaders of the Antigonish movement, put a huge effort to help fishing communities in the Maritimes, in particular, in Nova Scotia and New Brunswick.
 Between 1918 and 1933 the marketed value of fish products sold by these communities fell by 50%.
 By lobbying Tompkins and Coady got attention of government on the situation and soon Coady was employed by the Department of Fisheries as an organizer of fishing co-ops.
 Having great success due to his prior investigation of international experience and good organizational skill, Coady influenced the establishment of the United Maritimes Fisheries.

 Another large fishing cooperative located in Prince Rupert on the northern coast of British Columbia was the Prince Rupert Fishermen's Co-operative Association.
 Its leaders became important figures in the Canadian movement generally and its general manager, Ken Harding, became an international leader in the cooperative fishing world.

 Health cooperatives

 The need for proper health services was common in Canada, especially in lands with low population density.
 This caused some rural cooperatives to make arrangements with doctors for their members as early as the 1920s.
 In the 1960s, inspired by the Beveridge report that British government started to implement after World War II, the Canadian government introduced universal health care in Saskatchewan.
 This led to strikes of the province's doctors, and cooperatives health clinics started to appear in Saskatoon.

 Further development of cooperatives began also outside of Saskatchewan, but it was hard to organise cooperative health clinics with a health system financed by the government.

 In recent years, interest in health cooperatives has increased with rising of health care costs.
 Now, around 60% of all health coops in Canada are situated in Quebec.

+Women in cooperatives

+In 1938, Berthe Chaurès-Louard became the first president of a food cooperative in Québec, La Familiale.